Welcome to ZelixOS

 # Install Docker

-sudo systemctl enable docker
+sudo systemctl enable --now docker

 sudo usermod -aG docker $USER